Topic of Study [For H2 History Students]:

 Consider the following question:

-Join our JC History Tuition to study the Cold War.
+Join our JC History Tuition to learn more about the Regional Conflicts and Cooperation.
 The H2 and H1 History Tuition feature online discussion and writing practices to enhance your knowledge application skills.
 Get useful study notes and clarify your doubts on the subject with the tutor.
 You can also follow our Telegram Channel to get useful updates.